srinidhikuchana/Week1/README.md

 # Electric Vehicle Type Predictor
 Electric Vehicle Type Predictor is a machine learning model that classifies electric vehicles as either Battery Electric Vehicles (BEVs) or Plug-in Hybrid Electric Vehicles (PHEVs) using the Electric Vehicle Population dataset from Kaggle.
 It analyzes key features to improve EV categorization accuracy.

+## 🧩 Problem Statement

+With the rapid adoption of electric mobility, accurately classifying electric vehicles is essential for understanding market trends, policy-making, and infrastructure planning.
+However, due to the increasing diversity of electric vehicles — including Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs) — manual categorization based on specifications and registration data becomes challenging and inefficient.

+This project aims to develop a machine learning model that automatically classifies electric vehicles as BEVs or PHEVs using key attributes such as electric range, model, make, price, and location.
+By leveraging the Electric Vehicle Population dataset, the model seeks to enhance the accuracy and reliability of EV classification, supporting data-driven insights into the electric vehicle ecosystem.

 ## Dataset
 The dataset provides comprehensive information about electric and plug-in hybrid vehicles, including technical specifications and registration details.
 It captures multiple features such as vehicle make, model, electric range, and location, enabling classification between Battery Electric Vehicles (BEV) and Plug-in Hybrid Electric Vehicles (PHEV).

-Key Features
+## Key Features

-VIN (1–10): Partial Vehicle Identification Number
+•	VIN (1–10): Partial Vehicle Identification Number

-County / City / State / Postal Code: Registration location details (State = ‘WA’)
+•	County / City / State / Postal Code: Registration location details (State = ‘WA’)

-Model Year: Year of vehicle manufacture
+•	Model Year: Year of vehicle manufacture

-Make / Model: Manufacturer and model name (e.g., Tesla, Nissan, Chevrolet)
+•	Make / Model: Manufacturer and model name (e.g., Tesla, Nissan, Chevrolet)

-Electric Vehicle Type: BEV or PHEV (Target Column)
+•	Electric Vehicle Type: BEV or PHEV (Target Column)

-CAFV Eligibility: Eligibility for clean fuel incentives
+•	CAFV Eligibility: Eligibility for clean fuel incentives

-Electric Range: Distance (in miles) the vehicle can travel on electric power alone
+•	Electric Range: Distance (in miles) the vehicle can travel on electric power alone

-Base MSRP: Manufacturer’s Suggested Retail Price
+•	Base MSRP: Manufacturer’s Suggested Retail Price

-Legislative District: District where the vehicle is registered
+•	Legislative District: District where the vehicle is registered

-DOL Vehicle ID: Unique ID assigned by the Department of Licensing
+•	DOL Vehicle ID: Unique ID assigned by the Department of Licensing

-Vehicle Location: Geographic coordinates (latitude, longitude)
+•	Vehicle Location: Geographic coordinates (latitude, longitude)

-Electric Utility: Local electricity provider
+•	Electric Utility: Local electricity provider

-2020 Census Tract: Census data for demographic analysis

 ## 🎯 Target Variable